Low-Carb Southwest Egg Casserole

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

+This recipe would be great for low-carb or Keto diets if you use full-fat cheese.
 If you’re making this for the South Beach Diet, they would recommend using reduced-fat cheese; that would make this recipe approved for any phase of the South Beach Diet.
-For other types of Low-Carb eating plans, use any blend of cheese you’d like.

 Find More Recipes Like This One: